projectcontour/contour/design/jwt-verification-design.md

 The structure of this field will be similar to the [Envoy filter's providers field](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/jwt_authn/v3/config.proto#envoy-v3-api-msg-extensions-filters-http-jwt-authn-v3-jwtauthentication), with some simplifications.
 Specifically, a provider will define an issuer, 0+ audiences, and a JSON Web Key Set (JWKS) that can be used to verify a JWT (see [the Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/jwt_authn/v3/config.proto#envoy-v3-api-msg-extensions-filters-http-jwt-authn-v3-jwtprovider) for more information).
 Any number of providers can be defined for a virtual host, to allow different routes to be verified differently.
+At most one provider can be marked as the "default", meaning it will automatically be applied as a requirement to all routes unless they explicitly opt out (more below).

-`HTTPProxy` routes will also get a new optional field, `spec.routes.jwtProvider`, to name a provider defined in the virtual host that should be used to verify JWTs on requests handled by the route.
+`HTTPProxy` routes will also get a new optional field, `spec.routes.jwtVerificationPolicy`, to provide details on how to apply JWT verification.
-If this field is absent, JWTs will not be verified for requests handled by the route.
+The JWT verification policy will allow a specific named provider to be required for the route if there is no default or if a provider other than the default should apply for the route.
+It will also allow explicitly opting out of using the proxy's default provider.

-Contour will validate the contents of `spec.virtualhost.jwtProviders` and `spec.routes.jwtProvider` if present, and will configure the JWT authentication filter on the HTTP Connection Manager for the relevant virtual host.
+Contour will validate the contents of `spec.virtualhost.jwtProviders` and `spec.routes.jwtVerificationPolicy` if present, and will configure the JWT authentication filter on the HTTP Connection Manager for the relevant virtual host.
 Contour will also add a CDS cluster for the remote JWKS, as required by [the Envoy configuration](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/jwt_authn/v3/config.proto#envoy-v3-api-msg-extensions-filters-http-jwt-authn-v3-remotejwks).

 JWT verification will only be supported for TLS-enabled virtual hosts because (a) JWTs generally should not be transmitted in cleartext; and (b) all plain HTTP virtual hosts share a single HTTP Connection Manager & associated filter config, which creates challenges when configuring different JWT verification providers and rules for different virtual hosts.